 So, the next time you’re on a long phone call, start with one AirPod while the other charges in the case.

-When the first AirPod starts to fail, replace it with your other AirPod and charge the first AirPod in the case.
+When the first AirPod fails, replace it with your other AirPod and charge the first AirPod in the case.

 7. Decrease AirPods Volume